Rock-it-science/job-ad-analysis/README.md

 ## What's here

  - Scraper framework is finished - some fine-tuning may be done
+ - Scraped job data.
+So far I have about 5'000 ads out of the 10'000 required.
+Some tuning will likely have to be done with my searches to reach 10'000.
  - Data pipeline for pre-processing raw job ads is functional, but some parts are still being worked on
     - The function to add new ads for example is curently not working, so I rebuild the entire unique_ads CSV file every time a new search is ran
  - Text pre-processing is functional, but needs more testing